-The increasing population causes an increase in activities, leading to an increase in waste.
+The increasing population causes a increase in activities, leading to an increase in waste.
 The problem of urban waste management, in general, is limited equipment, land, and human resources.
-The Temporary Disposal Sites (TDS) observed conditions had exceeded the capacity, shows that the community's which participation in waste management is still low.
+The Temporar Disposal Sites (TDS) observed conditions had exceeded the capacity, shows that the which community's participation in waste management is still low.
 Without the involvement of the wasteproducing community, all planned waste management programs will be in vain.
 The problems that occur are related to community participation in waste management, namely as follows: